websauna/websauna/docs/source/narrative/background/intro.rst

 Responsive design
 -----------------

 The default website templates are mobile first, based on Bootstrap, the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
-The site default theme and forms follow Boostrap best practices, but you are free to drop in your own frontend.
+The site default theme and forms follow Bootstrap best practices, but you are free to drop in your own frontend.

 Automatic admin interface
 -------------------------

 When you write a database model, you usually need to have the basic create-read-update-delete (CRUD) cycle for them.
-Websauna can automatically generate most of this administrative interface for you, minimizing the effort needed for writing repeative form handling tasks.
+Websauna can automatically generate most of this administrative interface for you, minimizing the effort needed for writing repetitive form handling tasks.
 Furthermore Websauna is not limited to one admin interface, but can have different admins available for different users, and tries hard to make sure that admin views are extensible and flexible.

 IPython Notebook integration
 ----------------------------